-I have a love and hate relationship with Bobby Flay.
-I love him when he grills, but when he is cooking in front of a stove – not so much.
+I have a love-and-hate relationship with Bobby Flay.
+I like when he grills, but not so much when he cooks before a stove.
 Bobby surprised me one day when searching for a good pizza dough recipe.
 Mr. Bobby Flay makes the Best Pizza Recipe for kids.
 And I am not kidding!!!

 A family favorite pizza dough recipe

-I have made this pizza dough recipe many times and always the same outcome – just perfect and delicious.
-The first time I tried the recipe, it was for a Lego Get Together I was having for the kids in the family.
-All I can say is that the kids did not want to share their individual pan pizzas.
+I have often made this pizza dough recipe, and it always has the same outcome – perfect and delicious.
+The first time I tried the recipe was for a Lego Get Together I was having for the kids in the family.
+I can only say that the kids did not want to share their pan pizzas.
 Even my niece Kayla, 24 months at that time, gave her mom a hard time sharing.
-My nephew Serge, little cousins Jacob and Christopher just kept smiling and eating.
+My nephew Serge and little cousins Jacob and Christopher kept smiling and eating.
 None of them wanted to share.
 Unbelievable!

 To give you a little background on the get-together or play date.
 I tried to schedule play dates for the kids to play, teach them how to cook, and introduce different ingredients.
-By incorporating toys or cartoon characters, I have been able to make it fun and appreciative.
+I have made it fun and appreciative by incorporating toys or cartoon characters.
 They bond by sharing their opinion, likes, and dislikes.
 Just like little elves at work.
 So cute to see!

 By creating these memories, I have realized that the kids are learning to like, dislike, and experience what it means to add ingredients together.
 They taste each ingredient, and it is such a pleasure to read their facial expressions when they like or dislike something.
 Those expressions are classic!
 I wish I could share some photos, but unfortunately, I cannot.
 There are too many reasons for me to try to explain.
 They are innocent kids, and it is that simple!
 The Internet is a world of unexpected outcomes.